ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

 <b>Updates</b>

 <ul>
+    <li>Our work on using hierarchical planning to solve large scale resource allocation problems formulated as multi-agent semi-Markovian decision processes has been accepted at ICCPS 2021.
+See the paper <a href="https://ayanmukhopadhyay.github.io/files/iccps21.pdf">here</a></li>
     <li>Our work on processing large scale vector and raster datasets has been accepted at ICDE 2021 (in collaboration with Stanford and UC Riverside).
 See the paper here <a href="https://ayanmukhopadhyay.github.io/files/icde21.pdf">here</a></li>
     <li> We have created <b>WildfireDB</b>, the first open-source and comprehensive database with over 2 million data points, that links wildfire occurrences with relevant covariates extracted from satellite imagery.
 We will present details about the database at the AI for Earth Sciences workshop at NeurIPS 2020.
 See the paper <a href="https://ayanmukhopadhyay.github.io/files/neurips20.pdf">here</a> and access the database <a href="https://wildfire-modeling.github.io/">here</a>.</li>
     <li> Our work on creating <a href="https://ayanmukhopadhyay.github.io/files/aaai_wildfire.pdf">uncertainty aware wildfire management strategies</a> and <a href="https://ayanmukhopadhyay.github.io/files/aaai_erm.pdf">designing principled emergency response pipelines</a> have been acepted to the AAAI Fall Symposium Series Workshop in AI for Social Good.</li>